had no need to fly to India or America. The gift of being able to meet with him simply landed in my lap and filled me with very deep gratitude.

 Arun Gandhi: Women need to learn that, it won´t help them to want equality with men.
 They are becoming as bad as men.
 They think that is equality.
 I don’t think that is equality at all.
 The women have the capacity to be mothers.
 They already have the inbuilt compassion and love, which is sometimes lacking in men.
 Seeking equality between the two sexes doesn’t mean that women should go down to their level.
 It means that they should raise them up to their level.
 Women should not try to copy all the evils of men.

 Barbara: Kasturba didn’t fight against your grandfather, she empowered herself, stayed calm and did what she felt to be right.
-She taught the great Mahatma Gandhi with her very simple reaction.
+She taught Mahatma Gandhi with her very simple reaction.
 For me, it ís impressive how little things can move that much.

 Arun Gandhi: Little things can make a very big difference in everyday life.
 Every little thing that we do makes a difference.
 How we bring up our children, what kind of relationship we have at home.
 Today, unfortunately, because of modern lifestyles, relationships at home are breaking up.
 In America the divorce rate has gone beyond sixty percent.
 It’s almost touching seventy percent of marriages.
 If seventy percent of families are breaking up, imagine the children growing up in those families, what they’re going through.
 If they can’t respect their own parents, how are they going to ever learn to respect strangers?
 Respect has to come from within the family.
 I always say to people: „If you marry you have to remember that you have to make commitments, some concessions with each other.
 You have to work with each other to give the children all the attention and education that they need.
 Which may mean that one of the partners doesn’t work and stays at home until the children grow up to go to school.
 That kind of foundation that the children need is very important because psychologists have found today, that what a child learns in the first five years of their life, creates the foundation of their adulthood.
 If they don’t have a good foundation, they’re not going to be good adults.
 If sixty percent of the families are broken, these children are all in a mess.